 I’m considering a kitchen remodel and hopefully, I will finish the mural I started painting on my fence.

 What does your social media strategy look like?
-Any tips?

 I don’t find strategizing to be useful for me, but I appreciate the fans and do my best to answer questions and post videos now and then.

 Any mistakes you see people routinely make with social media?